Muniox/blog-megak-back/README.md

 In order to run the API locally on your PC, the .env file should contain the following variables:
+Fill in according to your own database configuration.
 ```
 NODE_ENV='development'
 PORT=3000